 Companies may want you to start at a more entry-level position.
 But it may be your goal to get promoted in the company and match your skills and talents for a better and higher-paying job.

-Networking can get you in front of the people who know when jobs are created or are available.
+One of the benefits of networking for students is that you can get in front of the people who know when jobs are created or are available.
 Always build a good relationship with the right people, and they may give you tips on future employment opportunities before they are disclosed to the public.

 You may not even need to seek out opportunities.
 The more you network, the more hiring staff will get to know you.
 They may sometimes choose to reach out directly to recruit you for a position you didn’t even know existed.
 Also, if you need help in making any huge decisions, you can reach out to them who can offer guidance.